 The main type of work permit is known as the Skilled Worker route.
 This requires sponsorship from a UK-based business with a licence to sponsor workers in this category.

-The minimum skill level is equivalent to NQF3, which includes medium-skill level jobs.
-However, salary requirements are quite high with the general minimum threshold of £38,700.
+From July 2025, the minimum skill level has been raised to NQF6 and the general minimum salary threshold to £41,700.
 There is also an occupation specific minimum salary threshold and the higher of the two applies.

 There are other types of temporary Work Permits collected under the Global Business Mobility scheme.